AmanVerma2307/LGTraNet/README.md

 ```
 ## Instructions
 - We have provided the architecture and trainer/tester files.
-- Preprocessing and data file creation in 'preprocessing.py'
+- Preprocessing and data file creation in `preprocessing.py`
-- Processed data can be passed in 'trainer.py': We have left space to pass in path of the data files.
+- Processed data can be passed in `trainer.py`: We have left space to pass in path of the data files.
 - For reproducibility, we have provided data, models, embeddings, and code for cross database experiment.
-Please go inside './cross database' folder.
+Please go inside `./cross database` folder.
-- For testing in cross database, use '''ArcFaceTest''' class, instead of '''ArcFace'''.
+- For testing in cross database, use `ArcFaceTest` class, instead of `ArcFac`.
 - Data files for cross database experiments are available at: [Data](https://drive.google.com/drive/folders/1KsLM7gbc4a256s_1lQPWRUKCRVYO_VwU?usp=sharing) .